steveyen/gen-json-versions/data/phases.md

 the change history to track any pending changes or requests."

 - Simplify the `status` field in assignments to only use "Scheduled" or "Completed"
-- Add a `pending_changes` object to track any active requests or proposed changes
+- Add a `pendingChanges` object to track any active requests or proposed changes
-- Enhance the `change_history` to better reflect the current state of requests
+- Enhance the `changeHistory` to better reflect the current state of requests

 #### Example JSON v10.0: